nuneskris/nuneskris.github.io/_teaching/AWS-Athena-Schema-Evolution.md

 Using the date data type for VALIDITY_STARTDATE and VALIDITY_ENDDATE is generally preferred over using int.
 This allows you to leverage date functions in Spark SQL for comparisons, calculations, and other date-related operations.
 Here’s how you can modify your table to use the date data type:

 I checked and unfortunately, Athena itself does not currently support direct schema evolution operations for Iceberg tables.
-However, we can achieve this through Spark-Glue ETL.
+However, we can achieve this through Spark-ETL.